Xastir/Xastir/CONTRIBUTING.md

-    git fetch upstream            # This fetches changes in the official rep git checkout master           # go back to the master branch git merge upstream/master     # brings your local master up to date git push origin                 # this brings your GitHub fork up to date git checkout <branchname>       # get your branch back
+    git fetch upstream            # This fetches changes in the official rep git checkout master           # go back to the master branch git merge upstream/master     # brings your local master up to date git push origin :             # this brings your GitHub fork up to date
+                                  # by pushing all branches that exist
+                                  # locally and upstream to origin
+    git checkout <branchname>       # get your branch back
     ```